We offer free camping and free parking at day-use fee parks to these groups:

 What it Covers

-If you are eligible, this benefit gives you free parking at the 25 state parks that charge a day-use parking fee.
+If you are eligible, this benefit gives you free parking at the state parks that charge a day-use parking fee.
 It also covers your camping costs in RV sites, tent campsites & standard horse camp sites.
-You may camp for free in a tent, RV or standard horse camp site for 10 nights at a time at a single state park, or a total of 10 nights in a calendar month, regardless of the location.
-If you stay longer than 10 nights at a park, or in a calendar month, you will pay the standard rate for the extra days.
+You may camp for free in a tent, RV or standard horse camp site for four nights at a time at a single state park, or a total of four nights per calendar month, regardless of the location.
+If you stay longer than four nights at a park, or in a calendar month, you will pay the standard rate for the extra days.

 What it Doesn’t Cover